-There were consolidated operating losses from continuing operations of \$26.1 million and \$26.4 million during the years ended December 31, 2020 and 2019, respectively.
+There were consolidated operating losses from continuing operations of \$14.0 million and \$26.1 million during the years ended December 31, 2021 and 2020, respectively.

-Provision (benefit) for income taxes
+(Benefit) provision for income taxes

-We had income tax expense of \$0.1 million for the year ended December 31, 2020 and an income tax benefit of \$28,000 for the year ended December 31, 2019.
-Income tax expense for 2020 was primarily driven by minimum state and local taxes.
+The income tax benefit was approximately \$0.7 million for the year ended December 31, 2021 and which primarily pertained to the Company's sale of NOLs of approximately \$0.7 million under the State of New Jersey's Technology Business Tax Certificate Transfer Program.
+Income tax expense of \$0.1 million for the year ended December 31, 2020 was primarily driven by minimum state and local taxes.

-Loss from discontinued operations, before tax
+Loss from discontinued operations, net of tax

-We had a loss from discontinued operations of \$0.3 million for the year ended December 31, 2020 as compared to a loss from discontinued operations of \$0.1 million for the year ended December 31, 2019.
+We had a loss from discontinued operations of \$0.2 million for the year ended December 31, 2021 as compared to a loss from discontinued operations of \$0.3 million for the year ended December 31, 2020.